-Title search and title insurance are not common practices in Armenia.
-However, the sales contract can be authenticated only after a certificate is issued by the Cadastre confirming that the property in question is not mortgaged, under arrest or otherwise subject to third party rights.
-Armenia is ranked very high (13th) by the World Bank in both quality and efficiency of property registration.
+Because all deed records are kept in a single database and in computerized format title search and title insurance are not common practices in Armenia.
+However, the sales contract can be authenticated only after a certificate is issued by the Cadastre confirming that the property in question is not mortgaged, under arrest or otherwise encumbered by third party rights.

 Several banks offer escrow account services which enable the buyer to deposit the funds with the bank and have them transferred to the seller only after the transaction is completed and a new ownership certificate is issued to the buyer.

 The risks involved in buying property in Armenia normally relate to one of the following factors:

 Claims by third parties, such as creditors, former owners, their spouses, ex-spouses, children and heirs

 Actions in bad faith of the agents having a power of attorney